jonas-grgt/bob/README.md

 Because `brand` and `year` aren't fields the default value for the corresponding types are used.

+### Different constructor

+If you want to use a different constructor instead of the default selected one, annotated it with `@Buildable.Constructor`

 ### Constructor enforcement

 When constructing Java objects,